-Generate dummy baseline

-In this exercise we will use the digitizer to snap values from the coastline, in order to make a baseline.

-- 1. Locate the coast line called GSHHS, which should have been imported in 1.
-Maritime Lines / Coast lines. - 2.
-Right click the dataset and select Make active. - 3.
-Open the Digitizer by selecting Tools > Quick digitizing from the main menu. - Check the option Snap exclusively to active data points.
-This will force the digitized points to stick to the points of the coast line. - 5.
-Check the option Save also in folder, and click the Browse button. - 6.
-The project view dialog will appear.
+Exercise Generate dummy baseline In this s exercise we will use the digitizer to snap values from the coastline, in order to make a baselin e .
+1. Display the coast line called GSHHS, which should have been imported in 1.
+Maritime Lines / Coast lines.
+2. Open the Digitizer by selecting Tools > Quick digitizing from the main menu.
+3. Check the option Save also in folder, and click the Browse button.
+4. The project view dialog will appear.
 Select the Base lines folder under 1.
-Maritime Lines, and click OK - Click start digitizing - 8.
-Digitize the points on the coast line by clicking on the coast line with the left mouse button.
-The picks will automatically stick to the nearest point on the coast line data set.
-Digitize a rough version of the coast line by picking the outermost points on the coast line. - 9.
-When you are finished digitizing click the stop digitizing button.
+Maritime Lines , and click OK 5.
+Click Start digitizing 6.
+Digitize the points on the coast line by pressing j on the keyboard.
+The picks will automatically snap to the nearest point on the coast line data set.
+Digitize a rough version of the coast line by picking the outermost points on the coast line.
+7. When you are finished digitizing click the Stop digitizing button.
 The digitized line should appear in the Base lines folder.
-If you are not happy with the digitized line and want to re-do the digitizing then you have to make the coast line active again before starting the digitizing. - 10.
+8. Locate the digitized baseline in 1.
+Maritime lines / Base lines 9.
+Right click the dataset and select Rename .
+Rename the data set to your country name and N o_dummy_baseline.
+10. Right click the dataset (not the folder), and select Set Schema > Base line 8.
+9. 10. appear in the Base lines folder.
 Locate the digitized baseline in 1.
-Maritime lines / Base lines - 11.
-Right click the dataset and select Rename.
-Rename the data set to your country name and No\dummy\baseline. - 12.
+Maritime lines / Base lines Right click the dataset and select Rename .
+Rename the data set to your country name and N o_dummy_baseline .
 Right click the dataset (not the folder), and select Set Schema > Base line